-If the Facility risk can be shifted to the Guarantor, the Guarantor CPD becomes the FPD.
-In cases of received guarantees from un-correlated third parties, covering a separate primary Deutsche Bank exposure, where for the bank to incur a loss there needs to be a default by both the primary obligor as well as the guarantor, the Joint Default Probability ('JDP') applies.
-The bank has in place a matrix indicating this JDP for the entire scale of primary obligor and guarantor CPDs.
+If the facility risk can be shifted to the guarantor, the guarantor CPD becomes the FPD.
+In cases of received guarantees from un-correlated third parties, covering a separate primary DB exposure, where for the Bank to incur a loss there needs to be a default by both the primary obligor as well as the guarantor, the Joint Default Probability ('JDP') applies.
+The Bank has in place a matrix indicating this JDP for the entire scale of primary obligor and guarantor CPDs.

-The Bank accepts security in the form of charge on receivables / inventories for working capital facilities, charge on fixed assets in certain cases, besides guarantees for various obligations by the primary obligor.
+The Bank accepts security in the form of charge on receivables/inventories for working capital facilities, charge on fixed assets in certain cases, besides guarantees for various obligations by the primary obligor.
 The guarantees could be received from the local holding company of the obligor, or a stronger company within the same group or from the MNC parent of the local subsidiary.
-In certain cases, facilities to obligors may be supported by partial / full insurance protection purchased.
+In certain cases, facilities to obligors may be supported by partial/full insurance protection purchased.
 Hence, since there are varied sources of credit protection acquired through different guarantors, there is no concentration of guarantor risk.

-The bank records the Joint Obligor Risk Limit on the various guarantors, which ensures that the amounts of guarantees received from various sources are monitored for risk management purposes, e.g. the amount of insurance protection acquired from different insurance companies.
+The Bank records the Joint Obligor Risk Limit on the various guarantors, which ensures that the amounts of guarantees received from various sources are monitored for risk management purposes, e.g. the amount of insurance protection acquired from different insurance companies.
 The facility ratings for Joint Obligor Risk Limits are determined in accordance with the matrix in the Credit Ratings Policy of the Bank.
-This matrix captures the Counterparty Probability of Default of the Obligor as well as that of the Guarantor, in determining the Facility Probability of Default.
+This matrix captures the counterparty Probability of Default of the obligor as well as that of the guarantor, in determining the FBP.